 An individual shareholder filed the lawsuit, purportedly on behalf of the company, in November 2003.
 The lawsuit claimed certain current and former CMS Energy officers and directors had breached their fiduciary duties in connection with round-trip trading and related internal controls.
 The company disclosed in May 2002 that certain employees of a Texas-based subsidiary had engaged in round-trip or “wash” energy trades to raise the subsidiary’s profile as an energy marketer with the goal of enhancing its ability to market its services.

-The company restated its financial reports for 2000 and 2001 to eliminate all revenues and expenses from the round-trip trades, exited the wholesale energy trading business, closed the subsidiary's Texas office, and phased out most of its remaining operations.
-It reached a settlement on these matters with the U.S. Securities and Exchange Commission without paying any fine (see NGI, March 22, 2004).
+The company restated its financial reports for 2000 and 2001 to eliminate all revenues and expenses from the round-trip trades, exited the wholesale energy trading business, closed the subsidiary’s Texas office, and phased out most of its remaining operations.
+It reached a settlement on these matters with the U.S. Securities and Exchange Commission without paying any fine (see Daily GPI, March 18, 2004).

 Under the terms of the agreement to settle the shareholder derivative lawsuit, CMS Energy: